 One of the ocean’s most iconic symbols, the orca is a charismatic species that has probably the largest geographic distribution of any species, after humans.
 Orcas live in all latitudes, in all oceans, from the Arctic Ocean to Antarctica.
 With its well-known tall dorsal fin and characteristic black and white color pattern, the killer whale has been known to coastal peoples for thousands of years and is one of the more recognizable species today.

 Orcas get their nickname "killer whales" from their reputation of being ferocious predators, exhibiting almost hateful behaviors when toying with their prey.
-Interestingly, however, killer whales are not true whales.
-They are very large dolphins, reaching lengths of 33 feet (10 m) and weights of at least 10 metric tones (22,000 pounds).
+Interestingly, however, killer whales are actually very large dolphins, reaching lengths of 33 feet (10 m) and weights of at least 10 metric tones (22,000 pounds).
 Orcas and other dolphins are thought to be some of the smartest animals on the planet, challenging the great apes (chimps and gorillas) for the top spot.
 They are also extremely curious and often approach people to investigate.
 Their intelligence is likely both a result of and a driver of their complex social structures.
 They generally live in small groups and organize complex, group behaviors when mating and hunting.
 They are intelligent, playful, powerful animals – a worrisome combination if you happen to be their preferred prey.
 Different orca populations specialize on different prey types, including large bony fishes; seals, sea lions, and other large marine mammals; and penguins; among other things.

 Individual orcas are known to reach ages of 100 years old.
 Like all mammals, orcas reproduce through internal fertilization, and females give birth to live young.
 Juveniles are able to swim from the moment they are born, but they are totally dependent on nursing their mothers’ milk for one to two years.